TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 >C-DEngine automatically recognizes plugins by the prefix "CDMy" or "C-DMy".
 Therefore its very simple to add new plugins to NuGet and the bin folder

-First we are adding the CDMyNetwork plugin.
+First we are adding the C-DMyNetwork plugin.

 If you want to use the source...
 1) Clone the "cdePlugins" depot to your local drive